Top Tips - Sailing Fitness

 Once you have a clearer picture of what is required, your training should focus on the areas that will give you the best return in the long run.

-Flexibility and mobility to reduce injury risk and move quicker across the deck
+- Flexibility and mobility to reduce injury risk and move quickly across the deck

 There are many ways in which you can prioritise one of these target areas;